BrushING Your Dog’s Teeth? Try These vet-recommended tips for Dog Teeth Cleaning

 Cleaning dogs’ teeth can be easy to forget, so that’s why we recommend keeping a consistent schedule for your dog’s dental routine!
 It also makes it more predictable for your dog, so that they’ll come to expect it and (hopefully) be more cooperative when it’s time to brush.

 Having trouble remembering to brush your dog’s teeth?
-Keeping your dog’s dental wipes or tooth brush nearby your own toothbrush might help remind you.
+Keeping your dog’s dental wipes or toothbrush near your own toothbrush might help remind you.

 Step 2 – Read your dog’s mood